digitalspring/whitepaper/whitepaper.md

 ### Introduction

-One question that arises immediately when talking about multicast groups is how group membership is verified and how members of the group find and identify each other.
+So far it has remained unclear how group membership is verified and how members of the group find and identify each other.
 While keeping a complete list of all members on each member's or even only the sender's computer is certainly possible, this approach doesn't scale well.
-For this reason and because it provides additional benefits discussed later, a different approach is
-used: The sender defines a shared secret and distributes it to all members upon creation of the group.^[The question arises how designated members will ever know that they are members in the first place if they are offline at the time of creation.
-This is discussed [further below](#notifications).]
+For this reason and because it provides additional benefits discussed later, a different approach is used: The sender defines a shared secret and distributes it to all members upon creation of the group.^[The question of how designated members will ever know that they are members in the first place if they are offline at the time of creation is discussed [further below](#notifications).]
 Members of the group are then able to verify each other's membership – without revealing the secret to each other – by using the [socialist millionaire protocol](https://en.wikipedia.org/wiki/Socialist_millionaire).
 Put differently, a member of the group is *defined* to be a peer who is in possession of the secret.
 Obviously, this does not prevent a malicious